-- If you have backache and feel that baby is pressing on your back, try getting on all fours.
+- ❖ If you have backache and feel that baby is pressing on your back, try getting on all fours.
 Ask your support person to apply gentle pressure to your lower back.
-Massage in small circular movements can also help. - If you feel you need to lie down then you may feel better on your side rather than lying on your back. - Move your hips in circles first one way and then the other - Stand and lean against your supporter - Kneel and lean on a chair or beanbag - Sit astride a chair and lean on a pillow placed across the back of the chair - Sit backward on the toilet and lean on the cistern. - Squat on a low stool. - Get down on all fours on a mattress on the floor
+Massage in small circular movements can also help. - If you feel you need to lie down, then you may feel better on your side rather than lying on your back. - ❖ Move your hips in circles first one way and then the other - Stand and lean against your supporter - Kneel and lean on a chair or beanbag - ❖ Use a birthing/ gym ball to either sit on or lean over - ❖ Sit astride a chair and lean on a pillow placed across the back of the chair - ❖ Sit backward on the toilet and lean on the cistern. - Squat on a low stool. - Get down on all fours on a mattress on the floor